You’ll read article after article on how to control your emotions, don’t let negative emotions control you, control control CONTROL…

 The truth is that our emotions, both good and bad, are actually helpful.

 In fact, much of our own desire to “control” our emotions usually comes from other people, or sometimes, from our own projections onto other people.
-I’ll explain in just a minute.
+I’ll explain below.

 Your goal should not be to control your emotions—it should be to understand and learn from what your emotions are telling you.
 In that way, you can see your emotions as objective, and more than likely when they come around again, you will recognize them and won’t feel so out of control.